ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

 This tutorial walks you through how to install Service Mesh alongside microservices for a simple mock app called BookInfo in a [{{site.data.keyword.openshiftlong_notm}}](https://{DomainName}/kubernetes/catalog/openshiftcluster) cluster.
 {:shortdesc}

 Based on the open source Istio project, {{site.data.keyword.openshiftlong_notm}}  Service Mesh adds a transparent layer on existing distributed applications. {{site.data.keyword.openshiftlong_notm}} Service Mesh provides a platform for behavioral insight and operational control over your networked microservices in a service mesh.
-With {{site.data.keyword.openshiftlong_notm}} , you can connect, secure, and monitor microservices in your OpenShift Container Platform environment.
+With {{site.data.keyword.openshiftlong_notm}} , you can connect, secure, and monitor microservices in your {{site.data.keyword.openshiftshort}} Container Platform environment.

-[Istio](https://www.ibm.com/cloud/info/istio) is an open platform to connect, secure, control and observe microservices, also known as a service mesh, on cloud platforms such as Kubernetes in OpenShift.
+[Istio](https://www.ibm.com/cloud/info/istio) is an open platform to connect, secure, control and observe microservices, also known as a service mesh, on cloud platforms such as Kubernetes in {{site.data.keyword.openshiftshort}}.
 With Istio, you can manage network traffic, load balance across microservices, enforce access policies, verify service identity, secure service communication and observe what exactly is going on with your services.

 ## Objectives
 {: #objectives}